Last update: April 15, 2026

 It’s tricky to measure, but possible.
 Compare content touches for everyone on the buying team of your closed-won accounts to see if there’s a correlation between more content consumption and shorter sales cycles.

 There is no single metric that will tell them what they want to know.
 It’s a mosaic of metrics or nothing.
 And it’s not going to be fast.
-You can’t write a blog and host a webinar and expect that to turn into qualified leads tomorrow.
+You can’t write a blog and host a webinar and expect that to turn into pipeline tomorrow.
 Content marketing is an investment.
 It’s constant work and optimization cycles.
-But, combined with the right content strategy, it does work.
+But, combined with the right content strategy and the right agentic AI, it does work.
 And you can quote us to your boss on it.